mongodb/specifications/source/enumerate-collections.rst

 Getting Collection Names
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Drivers MAY implement a method to enumerate all collections, and return only
+Drivers MAY implement a MongoClient method that returns an Iterable of strings,
+where each string corresponds to a collection name.
+This method SHOULD be named
+``listCollections``.

+MongoDB 4.0 introduced a ``nameOnly`` boolean option to the ``listCollections``
+database command, which limits the command result to only include collection
-the collection names.
+names.

 Example return::